Last update: 17.09.2024 08:34

 Our tip: flat-rate deduction for asset management costs

 For many taxpayers, the flat-rate deduction is interesting because of the bank’s effective custody account fees.
 Cantonal assessment practice allows a flat-rate tax deduction of 2-3 per thousand for the management of private securities assets by third parties (e.g. ZH, AG, BL, BS, LU, SO, ZH 3‰, GR 2.5‰ and SG, TG 2‰).
 This should save you the often difficult task of proving the deductible asset management costs that have actually been incurred.
-For example, a flat rate of 0.3% on securities assets of CHF 100,000 will bring you a deduction of CHF 300 – without proof.
+For example, a 0.3% lump sum on securities assets of CHF 100,000 results in a deduction of CHF 300 – without proof.
 You refer the lump sum to the total of movable assets according to the list of securities; from the total you previously deduct business bank accounts, loans and self-administered securities (e.g. common shares of your own corporation).

 Did you pay withholding tax?